kemadev/repository-template/config/reusable/README.md

 ## Files in this directory

-- Should actually not even exist in git, do not put any files in this directory
+- Should actually not even exist in git, do not try to track any files in this directory
-- Are copied from reusable workflows repository in the CI/CD pipeline
+- Are copied from reusable workflows repository in the CI/CD pipeline, as well as in local tasks